 As a result of being a music professor and obtaining a PhD in music geekery, I know a lot of people who seem to know everything about Classical music.
 I contacted some of my most savvy friends from CUNY—no IDs, although one friend suggested that D was “bad Handel” and that A had mode mixture that was “a Brahms or Dvořák thing, or like Berlioz.”

-Then I even my former professor Bill Rothstein, who I suspect has a photographic memory and seems to be able to sit down at the piano and immediately play any piece you mention from memory—still nothing!
+Then I even asked my former professor Bill Rothstein, who I suspect has a photographic memory and seems to be able to sit down at the piano and immediately play any piece you mention from memory—still nothing!

 At this point I started to fear that I’d never know the answer to this mystery.